Pain-free and efficient running

 To run most comfortably, effortlessly and efficiently – in the words of Feldenkrais – is to “make more use of the feedback provided by [your] senses”.

-I am the founder of Perpetual Forward Motion Efficient Running Coaching and one of my favourite things in life is introducing the joy of great running to newcomers and bringing back the joy of running to frustrated athletes.
+I am the founder of The PFM Way to Efficient Running and one of my favourite things in life is introducing the joy of great running to newcomers and bringing back the joy of running to frustrated athletes.
 I have decades of running experience and an ability to convey movement concepts so that they are easily understood and implemented.
 Running and helping people enjoy their running is what puts a smile on my face – always has and I suspect it always will.

 This short excerpt from my book “Even With Your Shoes On – Discover your Natural Path to Smooth, Efficient, Enjoyable Running” might be helpful:

 There is no ‘Helen Hall Method of Running’.
 How arrogant would that be?
 What I aim to disseminate … is ‘Our Way’ of running.
 Given the unambiguous and calculable nature in which each joint rotates in all its dimensions (mainly 3!), every bit of every step is describable, internally palpable and replicable.
 We have efficiencies of movement encrypted into the shape of our bones, the articulations of our joints, the interwoven nature of the soft tissues and within the responses to activity of our changing, living brain.